 The already heavily forested landscape is characterised by networks of swamps, bais and rivers.
 It is also one of the last homelands for the critically endangered western lowland gorillas.
 The reason for the classification is because the lowland gorillas face habitat loss, are prone to diseases from humans and are poached, killed and sold as part of the bush meat trade.

 Congo wildlife safaris offer gorilla trekking, birding safaris, walking safaris, boating, cultural visits, kayaking and fantastic photographic opportunities in a remote habitat that’s far away from tourist crowds.

-The Congo Safari indepth
+The Republic of Congo Safari indepth

 Odzala-Kokoua is a vast and truly wild region with an impressive range of landscapes and habitat.
 This means the wilderness is home to an incredible diversity of wildlife.
 You can see forest elephant, leopard, bongo, sitatunga, rare birds, forest buffalo, giant forest hog and hippo plus of course the western lowland gorilla plus various monkey species.
 With minimal impact on the ecosystem, you track gorilla on foot, explore forest walking trails, kayak, river boat and more.
 There are two properties inside the national park and one just outside in a private concession area.
 There is a Congo circuit created to ensure an effortless experience with the emphasis on immersing into the wilderness.